 Important Immigration Documents

 You must keep your passport valid for at least six months into the future at all times.
 In order to renew your passport, you should contact the Embassy or Consulate of your country.
-To find a list of Consulates in the Boston area click on this link http://www.state.gov/s/cpr/rls/fco/.
-If there is no Consulate for your country in the Boston area, you will need to contact one in either New York or Washington, D.C.
+There are many Consulates in the Boston area.
+If there is no Consulate for your country in the Boston area, you will need to contact one in New York City or Washington, D.C.

 An official of a United State Embassy or Consulate will stamp a visa on a page in your passport.
 The visa stamp identifies the visa classification (F-1, J-1, etc.), expiration date, and number of admissions for which the visa is valid.
 It is necessary to have a valid visa in order to enter the U.S. Once you arrive in the U.S., your visa is allowed to expire.
 The validity period of the visa does not indicate how long you may remain in the U.S. after entry; your I-94 and I-20 Form (for F-1 students) or DS-2019 Form (for J-1 students) has that information.